 “Yes!
-I knew I could get him,” Ze shouted.
+I knew I could get him.
+I knew it!”
+Ze shouted.

 Ze couldn’t be happier.
-I could hear the joy in his voice.
+I could hear it in his voice.
 But I didn’t see it — I didn’t look up.
-My eyes were still glued to the fish, watching its life ebb out in the most vivid colors.
+My eyes were glued to the fish, watching its life ebb out in the most vivid colors.

 Bright yellow when first pulled from the water, the dourado’s belly flushed to the same vibrant green as the top.
-For a few seconds the skin stayed that way, all green and glowing, all covered with spots, and then it started to fade.
-As the bottom half faded, the dorsal area turned a deep blue which darkened to violet on its way to black.
+For a few seconds it stayed that way, all green and glowing, all covered with spots, and then the belly started to fade.
+As the pelvic half faded, the dorsal area turned a deep blue, which darkened to violet on its way to black.
 But it never made it.
-Like the belly it also started to fade, ending up a dull gray-green — the color of dead dourado.
+Like the bottom it also started to fade, ending up a dull gray-green — the color of dead dourado.

-Only the fish’s eye remained a constant color while it died.
+Only the fish’s eye remained a constant color through the process.
 Golden yellow and big as a nickel, a jet black pupil so perfectly centered, the eye looked more like a precious marble.
 It was so open and fixed, so completely vulnerable, I wanted to reach over and cover it with something.
-Instead I ran my palm down the dourado’s slick side.
+Instead I ran my palm down the slick side.
 The skin was cold to the touch but felt more human than fish.
 And the firmness of its body told only of swiftness.

 “It’s a good fish,” said Ze.
 I could tell he was watching me.